SibNN/asr_eval/docs/source/installation.rst

 Preparing models
 *****************

-It is better to prepare a separate Python environment for each model, bacause they ahve conflicting dependencies.
+It is better to prepare a separate Python environment for each model, bacause they have conflicting dependencies.

 Whisper
 ------------------